sitewellad/rsschool-cv/cv.md

 ### Experience
 Worked as a Junior Front-end web developer.
 Also as a Chief Technology Officer in my own web-company.
 ### Education
-Graduated from NIZHNY NOVGOROD STATE UNIVERSITY OF ARCHITECTURE AND CIVIL ENGINEERING (NNGASU) with a degree in economics and computer science.
+Graduated from NIZHNIY NOVGOROD STATE UNIVERSITY OF ARCHITECTURE AND CIVIL ENGINEERING (NNGASU) with a degree in economics and computer science.
 ### Language skills
 English level - Upper-intermediate B2.
 Practiced language in English-speaking countries, have several certificates from language schools (like English First).